-• Click the New Express Report Button () to create an express report.
-See Express Reports.

-- Click the New Standard Report button () to create a regular report.
-See New Report Standard Wizard. - Click the New CrossTab Report button () to create a CrossTab report.
-See New CrossTab Wizard. - Click the New Dashboard button () to create a Dashboard.
-See Creating and Editing Dashboards.
+- Click the New Express Report Button (III) to create an Express Report.
+See Express Reports. - Click the New Standard Report button ()) to create a regular report.
+See New Standard Report Wizard. - Click the New CrossTab Report button () to create a CrossTab report.
+See New CrossTab Wizard. - Click the New Dashboard button (I) to create a Dashboard.
+See Creating and Editing Dashboards. - Click the New Chained Report button () to create a Chained Report.
+See Chained Reports.